Lifailon/Kinozal-Bot/README.md

 ## 🚀 Install

-All settings are set in the configuration file: **kinozal-bot.conf** 📑.
+For the bot to work, you need to prepare your own environment.
+All settings of connection and filtering of new publications are set in the configuration file: **kinozal-bot.conf** 📑.

 1. Register an account in **Kinozal** and fill in the parameters in the configuration: